-Introduction to Teaching (CSE 101) is designed to acquaint the prospective teacher with the nature of the teaching profession, the role of the educator, the dynamics of classroom and school life, and the governance of schools, particularly within the independent Christian school setting.
+Foundations of Education & Teaching (CSE 103) is designed to acquaint prospective teachers, primarily K-8, with the nature of the teaching profession, the disposition and role of the educator, the dynamics of classroom and school life, and the governance of schools, particularly within the Christian school setting.
 Attention will be given to related pedagogical principles and skills for successful integration of the student teacher into the classroom and the profession.
-These include the role of the teacher, classroom structure learning models, curriculum development and student assessment.

-Instructional Methods (CSE 202) surveys strategies for inspiring learning in the student and the effective delivery of lessons by the teacher.
+Instructional Design & Assessment (CSE 205) surveys strategies for inspiring learning in the student and the effective delivery of lessons by the teacher.
 Attention is given to active learning as it relates to instructional techniques, lesson and unit designs, the use of cooperative group work, the review and mastery of information, as well as the development of thinking skills.
-Attention is also given to the implementation of technology to enhance instruction and communication in the classroom.

-Classroom Management (CSE 305) equips students in understanding of various principles in classroom management.
-Through several real-life examples, students examine these principles and determine best practices for current generations.
+Theory & Practice in Classroom Management (CSE 310) equips students in understanding of various principles in life in the classroom.
+Through real-life examples, students examine these principles and determine best practices for current generations.
 Problem solving is applied as a means of providing effective management strategies to enhance and maintain a positive learning environment.